Skip to content

 Profiler CLI

 Graphsignal observes your workload from a sidecar process — the profiler.
-It never shares an address space with CUDA. graphsignal-run launches a workload with the profiler attached.
+It runs out-of-process, never inside your workload. graphsignal-run launches a workload with the profiler attached.

 Install the CLI as an isolated uv tool so it doesn’t pollute the workload environment: